Where is the Mountain School?

 What courses are offered?

-English and Env.
-Science are required, and you choose three more classes for a total of five.
+English and Environmental Science are required, and you choose three more classes for a total of five.
 Class offerings include: Math (from Alg II to BC Calc), French, Spanish, Latin, Chinese, U.S. History, Humanities, Studio Art, Physics, and Chemistry (spring only).
 For detailed course descriptions and a curriculum guide, click here.

 Are the classes A.P.?